 When organic matter decomposes in landfills, it produces methane and carbon dioxide, contributing to our greenhouse gas emissions.
 Landfills also encroach on natural environments, so it is important to reduce the amount of waste sent to them.
-This is why Brunswick is encouraging residents to start recycling their household food waste.
-Recently the town received a Waste Diversion Grant from the Maine Department of Environmental Protection to help Brunswick residents dispose of their food waste in a more sustainable way.
+This is why Brunswick encourages residents to recycle their household food waste.
+In 2021, the Town received a Waste Diversion Grant from the Maine Department of Environmental Protection to help Brunswick residents dispose of their food waste in a more sustainable way.
 Brunswick’s goal is to double the amount of residential food waste that is diverted away from the landfill by August 2023.

 To reach this goal the town is educating the community about the three ways to recycle foodto a curbside subscription service, and visiting a food waste drop-off site.

 You can compost you food scraps and yard waste at home in your backyard using a compost bin and shovel.
 You can learn more about how to compost here.